Nadia district: History

 Pre-independence Nadia had five subdivisions: Krishnagar sadar, Ranaghat, Kushtia, Meherpur and Chuadanga.
-Due to some cartographic error in 1947, large part of Nadia except Nabadwip initially were included into East Pakistan (now Bangladesh).
+Due to some cartographic error in 1947, large part of Nadia except Nabadwip initially were included into East Pakistan (now Bangladesh) due to it being a Muslim majority district in the 1941 census of British India.
 Due to protests rectification was made and on the night of August 17, 1947, Ranaghat, Krishnanagar, Shikarpur in Karimpur and Plassey were placed in India.
 Since then some parts of this district have been celebrating Independence day on August 17 and August 18.

+Nadia district is also historically significant as the birthplace of Chaitanya Mahaprabhu, a revered figure in Hinduism.
+He was born in Nabadwip, a town in the Nadia district, on the full moon night of 18 February 1486.
+Known as Gauranga for his molten gold-like complexion, Chaitanya Mahaprabhu is considered an avatar of Lord Krishna by his followers.
+He founded Gaudiya Vaishnavism and popularized the chanting of the Hare Krishna Maha-mantra.
+His birthplace, known as Yogpeeth in Mayapur, is a major pilgrimage site for devotees.

 Governance

-District Administration
+District administration

 The District of Nadia has its headquarter at Krishnanagar town.
 The British district of Nadia was formed in 1787.
 The present district of Nadia after partition was formed by Notification No.545-GA dated 23 February 1948.
 The District Administration is headed by the District Magistrate & District Collector, Nadia.

 Administrative subdivisions

 The district comprises four subdivisions: Krishnanagar Sadar, Kalyani, Ranaghat and Tehatta.
 Krishnanagar is the district headquarters.
-There are 19 police stations, 2 women's and 1 cyber crime police stations, 17 community development blocks, 11 municipalities, 187 gram panchayats (3114 sets) and 2639 villages in this district.
+There are 19 police stations, 2 women's and 1 cyber crime police stations, 18 community development blocks, 11 municipalities, 187 gram panchayats (3114 sets) and 2639 villages in this district.

 Other than municipality area, each subdivision contains community development blocks which in turn are divided into rural areas and census towns.
 In total there are 26 urban units: 9 municipalities and 15 census towns and two notified areas.
 Ranaghat, Aistala, Satigachha, Nasra and Cooper's Camp together forms Ranaghat urban agglomeration.
 Nabadwip, Char Maijdia and Char Brahmanagar forms Nabadwip UA.
 Chakdaha, Gopalpur and Parbbatipur forms Chakdaha UA.
 Krishnanagar and Badkulla together forms Krishnanagar UA.
 Birnagar, Phulia and Taherpur together forms Birnagar UA.